This page may contain affiliate links. Learn More.

 It’s still worth trying all of these.
 You never know what you’ll learn.
 The best thing about the garden is that it’s a wonderful teacher.
 It keeps on giving in so many ways.

-Check out more about growing in Oklahoma Zone 7 here.
-And don’t forget the month by month garden planting guide.
+Don’t forget the month by month garden planting guide.
 It even has a free printable version so you can print it and use it for planning out your garden map.

 I can’t wait to hear what you’re growing!